Equilibrium Liquidity and Risk Offsetting in Decentralised Markets: Stage three: trading volumes and fee revenue

-Noise LTs have random liquidity needs and take the liquidity depth $\kappa$ in the DEX, determined by the LP in stage~1, as given.
-To model the random liquidity needs of an LT arriving at time $t \in [0, T]$, we assume that she has a private utility for holding the asset in the form of a private valuation of the risky asset.
-In our model, the noise LT's utility from holding one unit of the risky asset is $F_t\, (1+V)$, where $V$ is the realization of a random variable symmetrically distributed around zero and independent of all other processes.
-Specifically, we assume that the distribution of $|V|$ is supported on the compact interval $[\pi, 1]$, and we denote
+The trading volumes of noise LTs solve an optimisation problem.
+We model liquidity needs as random over the interval $[0,T]$.
+When an LT arrives at time $t \in [0,T]$, the LT has a utility $F_t(1+V)$ for holding one unit of the asset, where $V$ is the realization of a random variable that is independent of all other processes and it is symmetrically distributed around zero.
+The symmetry of $V$ implies that the expected number of buyers equals the expected number of sellers.

-Thus, an LT observing $V \ge \pi$ (resp.~$V \le -\pi$) wishes to buy (resp.~sell) the asset.
-We assume that the proportional utility $|V|$ exceeds $\pi$ to ensure positive trading volumes.
-Moreover, note that $\mathbb E[V] = 0$, so the expected cumulative trading volume of noise LTs, from the perspective of the LP, is zero.